Our School Fleet

 Choosing what boats to use for training is not a simple choice.
 ASA and Beneteau have joined forces to design what they think is the perfect training boat.
 Steve Colgate designed the Colgate 26 specifically for teaching sailing.
 J World uses J-22’s.
 These are all good boats for teaching sailing.
 Our mission is to teach cruising and not the performance side of sailing.
 We feel those training boats have a downside of a sensitive helm, too tender, and too lively a motion.
 As we are a cruising school we want to teach on cruising boats.

-For ASA 101 (Beginning Sailing) we use either a Pearson 303 or a Lippincott 30, both of which are solid boats with wheel steering, inboard engine, and good instrumentation including wind direction.
+For ASA 101 (Beginning Sailing) we use either a Pearson 303, Pearson 28, or a Lippincott 30, all of which are solid boats with wheel steering, inboard engine, and good instrumentation including wind direction.
 We want you to start on a small cruising boat to lessen the learning curve to get you cruising faster.

 For ASA 103 (Beginning Cruising) we use the same boats as 101 so there is no momentum lost in transitioning to another boat.
 These boats are excellent for teaching docking, and docking makes up a big piece of the cruising course curriculum; as well as anchoring, navigating, and more sailing.
 Any school that teaches 103 using an outboard powered boat is doing you a disservice.

 For ASA 104 (Intermediate Cruising) we move up to a larger and more challenging boat.
-Here, we use a 35’ – 40’ cruising boat for the course.
-We have a variety of boats we use including an Island Packet, Hunter, Cape Dory, and others.
+Here, we use a 35’ – 42’ cruising boat for the course.
+We have a variety of boats we use including a Bavaria, Island Packet, Hunter, Cape Dory, and others.

 For half of our students, 104 is as far as they go.
 At that point hey have their internationally recognized bareboat captain certification; and they can then either join a fractional ownership opportunity or, purchase a boat, or rent a charter boat.

-For students that decide to take our ASA 106 (Advanced Cruising) we want to expose them to a significantly larger boat, and our Hunter 43 is our workhorse for that course.
+For students that decide to take our ASA 106 (Advanced Cruising) we want to expose them to a significantly larger boat, and our Bavaria 42 is our workhorse for that course.
 As we spend a fair amount of time onboard and go to challenging waters, we want a boat that can take almost anything and has some room to move around